apereo/cas/docs/cas-server-documentation/installation/OIDC-Authentication.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

+## Server Configuration

+Remember that OpenID Connect features of CAS require session affinity (and optionally session replication), as the authorization responses throughout the login flow are stored via server-backed session storage mechanisms.
+You will need to configure your deployment environment and load balancers accordinngly.

 ## Claims

 OpenID connect claims are simply treated as normal CAS attributes that need to